Brand development that increases sales velocity, guaranteed.

 A flawed brand repositioning strategy often begins by ignoring the nuances of consumer preferences, as seen in Aunt Jemima’s rebrand to Pearl Milling Company.
 While the move away from racist imagery was widely applauded, the new identity struggled to resonate.

 Many consumers felt “Pearl Milling Company” lacked authenticity, sounding more like a placeholder than a genuine brand.
-The rebranding process overlooked the emotional connection and brand equity tied to the original name, leading some to actively seek out the old Aunt Jemima packaging.
+The rebranding process overlooked the emotional connection and brand equity associated with the original name, leading some to seek out the old Aunt Jemima packaging actively.

 Ignoring core brand values.

-Neglecting core values during a rebranding project quickly alienates loyal customers and disrupts their emotional connection with a product.
+Neglecting core values during a rebranding project can quickly alienate loyal customers and disrupt their emotional connection with a product.
 Tropicana’s 2009 redesign is a textbook example.
 The brand replaced its iconic orange-with-a-straw imagery with a minimalist glass of orange juice, an unfortunate move that eroded brand perception and customer experience.
 The new design, meant to modernize, failed to resonate, and sales dropped by 20% within two months—a roughly $33 million loss.

 Tropicana overlooked its brand purpose by focusing on “shelf standout” rather than deeply rooted brand elements or consumer preferences.
 The result?
 A confused brand messaging that left customers disconnected.
 This misstep underscores the importance of aligning brand experience with consumer expectations while staying true to the brand’s essence to avoid costly failures.